-Then Jacob woke up.
-“I’ve stumbled into heaven where God lives!
-He exclaimed.
-The next morning Jacob got up very early and placed the stone on which he’d been sleeping on its side.
-It was like an altar.
+The next morning Jacob got up very early and placed the stone on which he’d been sleeping onto its side.
 He poured olive oil on it and named the special place Bethel.
 He prayed, “Oh God, if you protect me and give me food and shelter on this journey, I will always remember you as the true God.
-This place will be a special place of remembrance.
-Jacob now knew that God wanted him to be good.
-He would be the leader of a very big family.
-Someone from his family would bring blessings to the whole world.
-He knew he was not alone—God was with him.
-Even though it was bad to be away from his family, Jacob had learned a lesson.
-Now he would try to live for God because God would always be with him.
+This place will be a special place of remembrance.”

 Jacob worked hard helping Laban tend his sheep.
 After he had been there a month, Laban wanted to know how much he should pay Jacob.
 Jacob had fallen in love with Rachel so he had an idea.
 He told Laban that he would work for him for seven whole years and at the end of that time, Laban could give Rachel to Jacob as a wife.
 Laban agreed.

 After seven years the time came for Jacob and Rachel to get married.
 Do you remember how Jacob had been deceitful and played a trick on his father, Isaac?
 Now Jacob was the one that was tricked!
+Jacob thought he was marrying Rachel but Laban switched the brides.
 Instead of Rachel, Laban gave his older daughter, Leah, to Jacob.
 Jacob could not see Leah so he thought he was marrying Rachel.
 The next morning, when the sun came up, Jacob saw that his new wife was Leah!

 - Why did Jacob leave his families’ home and go to Haran?
 Esau wanted to kill him for stealing the family blessing.